 How to screen employees?

 For a background check, you could contact the personal references provided by the job applicant or look for relevant information on the Internet.
 When doing so, you may only request information that is relevant to the position for which the job applicant has applied.
 You are not allowed to ask for information about their health.
 You could also consult a blacklist to determine whether a job applicant's name appears.
-If a Declaration of Good Conduct (verklaring omtrent het gedrag, VOG) is not mandatory for the position, you could ask the candidate for one yourself.
+If a Declaration of Conduct (verklaring omtrent het gedrag, VOG) is not mandatory for the position, you could ask the candidate for one yourself.

 Some positions require security clearance at confidential level.
 A security clearance investigation is part of the recruitment procedure for a position of this type.
 In the event of a positive outcome, the Dutch Intelligence Agency, the AIVD, issues a declaration of no objection (verklaring van geen bezwaar, VGB).

 In some sectors, Justis (Ministry of Justice and Security) screens staff continuously, for instance in the child day-care industry and the taxi services industry.
 Do you want to prevent internal crime?
 There are several measures you can take.
+Also the Dutch Centre for Crime Prevention and Safety (CCV) can advise you on these issues.